Altun Ha Ruins & Belize Cave Tubing tour

 11:00 AM — Drive to Nohoch Che’en Archaeological Reserve

-Reboard the van and travel west.
-The 60-minute drive takes you deeper into central Belize’s limestone hills and jungle.
+Reboard the van and travel west for approximately 60 minutes deeper into central Belize’s limestone hills and jungle.
 Your guide continues with historical and ecological commentary along the route.

 12:00 PM — Traditional Belizean Lunch